 Electrical fires occur in a home because of a malfunction of any of the electrical distribution equipment; switches, outlets, wiring, cords or plugs, lamps, light bulbs, transformers, or power supplies.
 But, many electrical fires can be prevented.
 Keep reading to learn some ways how to prevent electrical fires at home.

 The tips given can help identify a possible fire hazard and help halt an electrical fire either in a home or business:

 1. Always check the plugs on electrical appliances

-Plugs also tatter and rip like the wirings.
+Plugs also tatter and rip like wirings.
 Busted and broken plugs are not only a shock hazard, but they can also overheat and spark which can lead to an electrical fire.
-Make sure to check them regularly to keep them from causing fire hazards at home.
+Make sure to check them regularly to prevent electrical fires at home.

 2. Check electrical wiring

 Wiring can last 10-20 years based on typical conditions.
 Thus, it is a good idea to check electrical wiring especially if your home’s age is 10 years or more.